masket-bask/zilliqa-open-challenge/README.md

 Cryptospheres is a collection of 150 procedurally generated planets that will eventually be minted as NFTs.

-## Version 1
-I wrote version 1 a pretty long time ago, it was intitially intended to be a social media bot that posted a new planet hourly.
-You can find the code for the first one in [this repo](https://github.com/andithemudkip/planet-gen) along with examples of what it can generate.
-## Version 2
-Version 2 includes some special sauce that makes the planets look **a lot** more artistic and just overall nice imo.

 ### A couple examples:

 ![examples](./example2.png)